Skip to content

 Privacy, cost, and control.
 Why self-hosting your AI agent makes sense.

-Cloud AI services like ChatGPT Plus or Claude Pro are convenient.
-You pay $20/month and everything works.
+Cloud AI apps are convenient.
+You pay a monthly fee and everything works.
 So why would anyone self-host?

 The answer comes down to three things: privacy, cost, and control.
 Let's break each one down.